OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/05-Review_Webpage_Comments_and_Metadata_for_Information_Leakage.md

-# Review Webpage Comments, Metadata and Javascript for Information Leakage
+# Review webpage comments and metadata for information leakage

 |ID           |
 |-------------|